Ken Rozenboom: Biography

-Ken Rozenboom (born 1951) is the Iowa State Senator from the 19th District.
-A Republican, he has served in the Iowa Senate since being elected in 2013.
-Born and raised in Oskaloosa, Iowa Rozenboom graduated Pella Christian High School before attending Calvin College in Michigan.
+He was raised in Oskaloosa.
+Rozenboom graduated Pella Christian High School before attending Calvin College in Michigan.
 After college, he returned home to work on the family farm along with also working as a sales production manager.
 He stepped into politics when he became Mahaska County Supervisor in 2010, going on to serve two years until 2012.
 He currently resides in Oskaloosa with his wife Becky.
 They have two children and four grandchildren.